areThereAnyUserNamesLeft/microservices-task/PROGRESS.md

 Thanks for the oppertunity to do this - I have enjoyed it and learnt some lessons.

-Sorry for the typos and I hope to speak in the future
+Sorry for the typos and I hope to speak in the future...

+### Post script

+I ended up finishing the app with a frontend built in Vue -

+If you start the server *locally* and then run `npm run dev` in  the `frontend/vueapp01` folder and then visit [localhost:8080](localhost:8080)

+You'll see an interface to allow you to Create, Read and Delete Users.